runningmaster/test-mate/README.md

-I like to drink mate.
+I like to drink a yerba mate.
 Therefore I need to check all of mate-kiev.com's proposals quickly.